Search

 Acute Myeloid Leukemia: molecular and cellular biology events that mediate aberrant epigenetic and transcriptional mechanisms during disease establishment and progression.

 Acute Myeloid Leukemia (AML) is adults’ most common acute leukemia.
 AML prognosis and overall survival decline in patients older than 60 and in patients who develop disease relapse after initial treatments.
-Our main research goal is to understand molecular and epigenetic mechanisms responsible for AML disease phenotypes.
-Through this aim, in the long-term, findings will help identify novel therapeutic targets in AML.
+Our primary research goal is to understand molecular and epigenetic mechanisms responsible for AML disease phenotypes.
+In the long-term, findings will help identify novel therapeutic targets in AML through this aim.

 We investigate these questions by studying samples from AML patients and functional validations in vitro and in vivo models.
 Epigenetic (DNA methylation, gene expression, and chromatin assays) and molecular and cellular biology techniques are implemented to study how aberrant expression of specific genes contribute to abnormal cellular phenotypes and leukemogenesis.
 Previous studies have determined that AML progression (from disease diagnosis to relapse) is characterized by significant epigenetic plasticity and differentially expressed genes.
 Studies are being pursued to identify genes affected by the epigenetic changes observed and how their function contributes to the malignant phenotype.